ManishMaheshwari/shared-web-worker/Readme.md

 Quick POC for Shared Web Workers.
 Shared Web Worker gets killed the moment there are zero open tabs for the domain.
+This is expected on multi-page apps, when page navigation happens.

 1. Run `ServerApplication.java` from IDE